alahser/ssmworkshopaddendum/index.md

    > 2.0 In the navigation pane, under "Change Management" choose **Maintenance Windows** and then choose **Create maintenance window**.

-   > (Tip -- choose the optional parameters to start every 30 minutes, you can check results during a later lab if short on time)
+   > TIP -- choose the optional parameters to start every 30 minutes, you can check results during a later lab if short on time.